 Prior to the 2006 consolidation of the three previously independent Urban Areas, the initial homeland security strategies were developed based upon the September 2003 regional assessments.
 That process included comprehensive risk, capabilities, and needs assessments.
-The results of the assessments provided an early insight into the requirements of the region.
-The strategies were revised in 2005 to align with the homeland security mission areas of prevention, protection, response and recovery, and Target Capabilities List and enabled the region to more effectively embrace a capabilities based planning process.
+The results of the assessments provided an early insight into the requirements of each of the three Urban Areas at the time.
+The three strategies were revised in 2005 to align with the homeland security mission areas of prevention, protection, response and recovery, and the Target Capabilities List to enable the region to more effectively embrace the capabilities based planning process.
 Later, a regional strategy was developed in accordance with the consolidation of 2006.
-The 2006 Strategy was followed by a new 2010 regional homeland security strategy based upon a region-wide risk and capabilities assessment conducted in late 2009.
-The 2010 strategy served as a baseline for this current 2012 Bay Area Homeland Security Strategy.
+The 2006 Strategy was followed by a new 2010 Bay Area regional homeland security strategy based upon a region-wide risk and capabilities assessment conducted in late 2009.
+The 2010 Bay Area Strategy served as a baseline for this current 2012 Bay Area Homeland Security Strategy.

 In the past, the Bay Area region has conducted assessments and developed several strategic, operational and tactical level plans that have produced valuable data to help drive the region's policies and programs.
 Those assessments and strategies (and future assessments and strategies) serve two purposes concerning this Strategy: first, they provide valuable data and strategic input into this regional Strategy; and second, they serve as implementation plans, policies and procedures under the umbrella of this larger region-wide Bay Area Homeland Security Strategy.
-Appendix A outlines the interrelated planning structure.
+Appendix A outlines this interrelated planning structure.

 In 2008, the Bay Area UASI produced five major planning guidance documents: an assessment and strategic plan for regional interoperable communications; an assessment and project plan for community preparedness; a gap analysis and multi-year training and exercise program for EMS, the fire service and law enforcement; a training and exercise mandate for search and rescue; and a CBRNE assessment and strategic plan.
-In 2011, the region produced several region-wide plans focusing on catastrophic disaster management:
+In 2011, the region produced several region-wide plans focusing on catastrophic disaster management.
+The plans cover: